 How can you be less sedentary on a daily basis?

-Do some sport before you start the day - it has a direct impact on your mood and stress reduction!
+Exercise before starting your day; it has a direct effect on your mood and reduces stress!

 When the opportunity arises, take the stairs rather than the lift.

-Are you familiar with the rivalry between brothers and sisters or between friends at the canteen over who gets to fill the water jug?
-Well, be proud to get up and fill it, and you'll look good doing it too!
+Does the rivalry between siblings or friends in the canteen over who gets to fill the water jug ring a bell?
+Well, be proud to stand up and fill it yourself.
+Not only will you be looking after your health, you'll also be well regarded!

-Phone on your feet!
-Now that almost all of us are lucky enough to have mobile phones, it's time to stretch your legs when making calls.
+Make phone calls standing up!
+Now that almost all of us are lucky enough to have mobile phones, remember to stretch your legs during your calls.

-More generally, it's essential to stay as active as possible in our various daily activities!
+More generally, it is essential to remain as active as possible during our various daily activities!

 Encouraging young people to adopt an active lifestyle